South Wales: Language

-The native language of the majority of people in South Wales is English, but there are many who also speak Welsh.
+The native language of the majority of people in South Wales was historically Welsh, but is now English.
+However, there are still significant numbers of Welsh speakers.
 In western parts of Glamorgan, particularly the Neath and Swansea Valleys, there remain significant Welsh-speaking communities such as Ystradgynlais and Ystalyfera, which share a heritage with other ex-anthracite mining areas in eastern Carmarthenshire, as much as with the Glamorgan valleys.

 The local slang, dialect and phrases of the South Wales Valleys communities have been referred to as 'Wenglish', and are often used with comic effect.
 The dialect is found in such coastal towns as Barry, as featured in the BBC comedy series, Gavin & Stacey.

 Welsh is now a compulsory language up to GCSE level for all students who start their education in Wales.
 Several secondary schools offering Welsh medium education operate in this area, for example Ysgol Gyfun Llanhari in Pontyclun, Ysgol Gyfun Y Cymmer in Porth in the Rhondda, Ysgol Gyfun Rhydywaun in Penywaun in the Cynon Valley, Ysgol Gyfun Gwynllyw in Pontypool, Ysgol Gyfun Cwm Rhymni in Blackwood, Ysgol Gymraeg Plasmawr in Cardiff and Ysgol Gyfun Garth Olwg in Church Village.

 A significant number of people from ethnic minority communities speak another language as their first language, particularly in Cardiff and Newport.
 Commonly spoken languages in some areas include Punjabi, Bengali, Arabic, Somali and Chinese, and increasingly Central European languages such as Polish.

 In the 19th and early 20th centuries, there was a vigorous literary and musical culture centred round eisteddfodau.
 Despite a few timid attempts to emulate this literature in English, it can be argued that few writers seem to connect with either the landscape or the literary tradition.
 The one exception, to some extent, can be considered to be Dylan Thomas.